fykou/fykou/README.md

 My name is Alex!
 I'm a undergrad computer science student at NTNU in Norway.
 Looking to improve my coding skills and expand my stack!

-- Looking for projects to collaborate
+- Looking for projects to collaborate!
 - Ask me anything, I'm happy to help!

 ## **Languages and tools:**